Zahin-Mohammad-plug/3DPrintInstantQuote/README.md

 Admin panel:
 * colors and their modifiers arent being updated/enforced
+* Same goes with materials and their modifiers
 * Listings arent updating when adjusted in the admin panel, the colors arent accurate.
-* Categories arent updated either, no ability to update the image through UI as well.,
+* Categories arent updated either, no ability to update the image through UI as well.
+* Same goes with products
 * Special filaments have no way to edit in the admin page and unable to adjust its properties.

 Features: